quicwg/multipath/draft-ietf-quic-multipath.md

 A new path can only be used once the associated 4-tuple has been validated by ensuring that the peer is able to receive packets at that address (see {{Section 8 of QUIC-TRANSPORT}}).
-The connection ID of a packet is used to associate a packet to a path identifier.
-And the path identifier is used to associate the packet to a packet number space.
+The connection ID of a packet binds the packet to a path identifier, and therefore to a packet number space.
 Further, the path identifier is used as numerical identifier in control frames.
 E.g. an endpoint sends a PATH_ABANDON frame to request its peer to abandon a certain path.